VermaAdi/final-project-aditya-verma/README.md

 # final-project-aditya-verma
 About My Project
 -------------------------------------------------------------------------------------------------
 My C# project ‘SimplePainterApplication’ realises a simple version of the popular Microsoft Paint utilizing the many features of the SVG (Scalable Vector Graphics) rendering library under the NuGet package manager.
 My project is a user-friendly painting application designed to enable users to draw various shapes, free-draw, and save their work in different formats.
 The application also enables users to perform actions such as clear, delete, zoom-in, zoom-out, etc.

 The comprehensive final project report is in the root folder and it is called "CS321 Comprehensive Final Project Report.docx".
+It discusses the application’s features and its robust event-handling in detail, highlighting any known bugs in the project along with the struggles during debugging processes.

 Functionalities
 -------------------------------------------------------------------------------------------------